knotdvn/shapes/README.md

 part3 = part3.js
 --- I grabbed the playfair data, used the classes we wrote for this excercise.

---- I thought maybe this was more about having meaningful inferences "jump out" than it was about me spooling up d3 and making lots of responsive animated transitions.
+--- this was more about having meaningful inferences "jump out" than it was about me spooling up d3 and making lots of responsive animated transitions.

 ---The width of the red bar is relative to the diameter of the city